SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     Create your new `doc` branch from the `develop` branch if your update is tied to an upcoming release.

-    Create your new `doc` branch from the `master` branch if your update can be published immediately.
+    Create your new `doc` branch from the `main` branch if your update can be published immediately.